-Most of physical and chemical experiments can be described with a finite number of rules.
-In physiological processes everything can be tied to laws of nature.
-Good model can be as a guideline to new experiments.
-Usually model and experiment has iterative connection.
-In order to understand ho to investigate any material there is model needed (block 1).
-First we need abstract understanding about what we are investigating (block 2).
-Abstracts are transformed into mathematical model (block 3).
-There we can use formulas and solve them using computer.
-The results you get shows, what experiments have to be done and what to expect from them.
-This loop system is resistive to irregularities in mathematical model.
+Most physical and chemical experiments can be described with a finite number of rules.
+In physiological processes, everything can be tied to the laws of nature.
+A good model can be a guideline for new experiments.
+Usually, the model and experiment have an iterative connection.
+To understand how to investigate any material, there is a model needed (block 1).
+First, we need an abstract understanding of what we are investigating (block 2).
+Abstracts are transformed into mathematical models (block 3).
+There we can use formulas and solve them using the computer.
+The results you get shows, what experiments have to be done, and what to expect from them.
+This loop system is resistive to irregularities in the mathematical model.
 In other words, this is the purifier of experiments and models.
-How to model blood vessels There can be many modeling ways of them.
-This is because, that every model has its own benefits and shortages.
-Lets say Ideal part of artery.
-If we take short element of artery, it acts as isobaric volume, which has input and output: If we transform pressure to Voltage, Inertia to inductor, resistance to resistor and compliance to capacitor, we get RLC circuit, which we can analyze using circuit…

-I found a Matlab to be a convenient tool which allows easily to trace boundaries of objects in a picture.
+I found Matlab to be a convenient tool that easily traces the boundaries of objects in a picture.
 So I adopted it to skin lesions.
-This can be used for automatic detection of skin irregularities and utilized to calculate lesion properties like the asymmetry of shape, or border irregularities, who can help in detecting melanoma.
+This can be used to automatically detect skin irregularities and calculate lesion properties like the asymmetry of shape, or border irregularities, which can help detect melanoma.
 There are numerous investigations done, so I only put a few examples of how it looks.
 I will give you my source code so that you can try it on your own.
 Look at my results: 1) And it also finds the center of mass: